Home Inspection in Port Perry

 Why a Home Inspection is Non-Negotiable in Port Perry

-30.2% of Port Perry's active listings fall in the highest-risk build era for aluminum wiring and poly-B plumbing.
+30.2% of Port Perry's homes fall in the highest-risk build era for aluminum wiring and poly-B plumbing.
 These are not cosmetic issues — they affect insurance eligibility and resale value.
 An RHI certified inspector identifies these before you sign.

 Questions about inspection in Port Perry